 The most common pastry used to prepare them is phyllo dough, which is made with an outstanding ancient technique and abundant olive oil.
-Extra virgin olive oil also adds to the final taste and healthy characteristic of every pie.
+Extra virgin olive oil also adds to the final taste and healthy characteristics of every pie.

 Snails are a Cretan specialty and there are over 40 different known ways in which the Cretans prepare one of their favorite dishes!
 Combining snails with vegetables, herbs, and xondros (ground wheat) gives excellent results and some of the best-known recipes.

 Snails are a typical dish in every Cretan region and have been eaten on the island since the Minoan times.
-Snails have also been one of the main ingredients in times of foreign occupations, when, together with wild greens, they where the only available food for the poor.
+Snails have also been one of the main ingredients in times of foreign occupations, when, together with wild greens, they were the only available food for the poor.